Dictionary for the type II nongeometric flux compactifications: Exchanging the scalar potentials under -duality

 \section{Exchanging the scalar potentials under $T$-duality}

-In this section our first goal is to present a new set of flux orbits for both the type IIA and the type IIB theories which would include all the axionic fields appearing in those respective theories, and without having any saxions involved.
-This will be subsequently used to present the two scalar potentials completely in terms of these ``axionic flux orbits" and the moduli space metrics on the two theories.
+In this section our first goal is to present a new set of axionic flux polynomials for both the type IIA and the type IIB theories which would include all the axionic fields appearing in those respective theories, and without having any saxions involved.
+This will be subsequently used to present the two scalar potentials completely in terms of these axionic flux polynomials and the moduli space metrics on the two theories.